chef-developers/chef-htpc/README.md

 ## Users

-You should place create databag `users` and place your user there, i.e
+You should create databag `users` and place your user definition there, i.e

     {
       "id"        : "hsolo",